-Google AdWords is a seriously powerful, dynamic online advertising platform, yet few users ever even begin to reach their full potential within the service.
-Google is constantly updating AdWords, adding new features, killing off ones that don't work, and changing the way features function, thousands of times a year.
+Google Ads (formerly known as AdWords) is a seriously powerful, dynamic online advertising platform, yet few users ever even begin to reach their full potential within the service.
+Google is constantly updating AdWords, adding new features, killing off ones that don’t work, and changing the way features function, thousands of times a year.

-It's no wonder marketers can't keep up!
-Thanks to this ever-changing nature of AdWords, there are some really significant features that hardly get any play at all.
+It’s no wonder marketers can’t keep up!
+Thanks to this ever-changing nature of Google Ads, there are some really significant features that hardly get any play at all.
 However, these underused features can have a serious impact on your PPC performance.

-If you want to really bury the competition, you have to move beyond the AdWords basics and get creative.
-I went searching for the AdWords features with the lowest adoption – we're talking under 10% – that have the greatest potential for impact.
-I'm going to help you cut the learning curve by sharing five of my favorite underused AdWords features that could change your AdWords fate by +30% or more.
+If you want to really bury the competition, you have to move beyond the Google Ads basics and get creative.
+I went searching for the Google Ads features with the lowest adoption – we’re talking under 10% – that have the greatest potential for impact.
+I’m going to help you cut the learning curve by sharing five of my favorite underused Google Ads features that could change your Google Ads fate by +30% or more.

 Google’s display ads can be vibrant image ads, but few people realize that 67.5% of the ads that count as “display” are still actually just plain, old text ads.
 These, for example: